 The Nominating and Corporate Governance Committee utilizes a variety of methods for identifying and evaluating nominees for director.
 Such committee periodically assesses the appropriate size of the Board, and whether any Board vacancies are expected due to retirement or otherwise.
 If vacancies are anticipated or otherwise arise, the Nominating and Corporate Governance Committee will consider various potential candidates for director.
-Candidates may come to the attention of the Nominating and Corporate Governance Committee through Board members, professional search firms, stockholders or other persons.
-These candidates are evaluated at regular or special meetings of the Nominating and Corporate Governance Committee and may be considered at any point during the year.
+Candidates may come to the attention of the Nominating and Corporate Governance Committee will governance Committee will consider regular or special meetings of the Nominating and Corporate Governance Committee and may be considered at any point during the year.
 As described above, the Nominating and Corporate Governance Committee will consider properly submitted stockholder nominations for candidates for Board membership.
-Following verification of the stockholder status of persons proposing candidates, recommendations will be aggregated and considered by the Nominating and Corporate Governance Committee at a regularly scheduled meeting.
-If any materials are provided by a stockholder in connection with the nomination of a director candidate, such materials will be forwarded to the Nominating and Corporate Governance Committee.
-Such committee also will review materials provided by professional search firms or other parties in connection with a nominee who is not proposed by a stockholder.
+Following verification of the stockholder in connection with the nomination of a director candidate, such materials will be forwarded to the Nominating and Corporate Governance Committee also will review materials provided by professional search firms or other parties in connection with a nominee who is not proposed by a stockholder.
 The committee has not in the past retained any third party to assist in identifying nominees for Board membership.